piyushrajyadav/Srijan25_SnapSyntax_-Tejasvin-/README.md

 # 🌐 John Doe Portfolio

-### This project was made for  srijan snapsyntax which was 2 hours hackrhon where we have to copy exact website which is hown to use foe 1 minute
+### This project was made for  srijan snapsyntax which was 2 hours hackthon where we have to copy exact website which is hown to use foe 1 minute
+#### your team members - piyush yadav (me) , Sumit kumar das , Agyanshu kumar
 ## 🚀 Features

 - 🌙 Dark/Light Theme Toggle